Avozillas: Avocados as big as your face

 Giant hit

-The giant avocado is the lovechild of two avocado species: the West Indian and the Guatemalan.
+The giant avocado truly has roots in destinations around the word. it is the lovechild of two avocado species: the West Indian and the Guatemalan.
 If you want to get your hand -- or both hands, they really are big -- on one, these Aussie avos are going for A$12 ($8) each.
 They've yet to hit grocery stores because supply can't meet demand but you can find them in specialty fruit and vegetable stores in Sydney, Adelaide and Perth, where they've been a big hit.

 The Groves family have 400 avocado trees on the go, while 2,000 more trees have been planted by another farmer in Bundaberg.